shkuznetsov/machinegun/README.md

 var mg = new Machinegun({
   barrels: 1, // Number of parallel tasks, 1 => sequential execution
   giveUpOnError: false, // Cancel all the tasks if one fails?
-  ceaseOnEmpty: false, // Cease fire when magazine is empty?
+  ceaseFireOnEmpty: false, // Cease fire when magazine is empty?
   fireImmediately: true // Trigger the first task immediately after loading?
 });
 ```